nvidia-holoscan/holoscan-sdk/docs/relevant_technologies.md

 (tensorrt)=
 ## TensorRT Optimized Inference

-[NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) is a deep learning inference framework based on CUDA that provided the highest optimizations to run on NVIDIA GPUs, including the Holoscan Developer Kits.
+[NVIDIA TensorRT](https://developer.nvidia.com/tensorrt) is a deep learning inference framework based on CUDA that provided the highest optimizations to run on NVIDIA GPUs, including the NVIDIA Developer Kits.

 The {ref}`inference module<holoinfer>` leverages TensorRT among other backends, and provides the ability to execute multiple inferences in parallel.